-Starting from August 9 2015 the GIA (Gemological Institute of America) began to offer lower carat starting from 0.15ct to 0.29ct a digital diamond grading report.
+Starting from August 9 2015 the GIA (Gemological Institute of America) began to offer lower carat starting from 0.15 carat to 0.29 carat a digital diamond grading report.
 This new GIA certification is not available in all countries at the moment those will offer this new service in the future.
 The countries where the new digital diamond grading report is active is Bangkok, Carlsbad, Hong Kong, Mumbai, New York and Tokyo.
 The new GIA certification has similarities with the GIA certificates that were already available.
 The GIA certification will cover the carat weight, clarity, color and cut grades.
 In addition, the GIA certification will cover polish, symmetry grade and diamond fluorescence.
 To make the diamond grading report complete the report contains the laser inscription of the GIA report its number.